i-look-like-tintin/TCExplorer/README.md

 2. Copy the TCExplorer folder to the `htdocs` directory in your XAMPP installation
 3. Start Apache from the XAMPP control panel
 4. Navigate to `http://localhost/TCExplorer/` in your web browser
+5. If using the IBTrACS-devoid branch, no further action is required.
+If using main, configure PHP environment variables to expand memory limit to >1500MB and timeout to >= 300

 **Note:** This application has been tested on Linux, Windows, and macOS platforms.